 Where: Madonna Rehabilitation Hospital’s Omaha Campus will be located on 20.6 acres of land just west of Village Pointe on 175 Plaza and Burke Streets.

 When: Madonna is in the early stages of fundraising for the Omaha project.
 As projections are met, the project will proceed with an anticipated opening date in the last half of 2016.

 The Omaha market will enjoy an economic impact of $122 million dollars during the two-year construction phase of the 260,000 square foot hospital at a cost of $70 million and a total project cost of $93 million.
 The project will create an estimated 450 jobs, 250 of which are construction jobs.

-Operationally, the 110-bed hospital projects annual revenue of $66 million dollars, creating an economic impact of more than $126 million, 1,170 jobs (Omaha Campus positions and affiliated products/services jobs) will be created once the facility is operational.
+Once completed, the 110-bed hospital projects annual revenue of $66 million dollars, with an economic impact of more than $126 million.
+1,170 jobs (Omaha Campus positions and affiliated products/services jobs) will be created once the facility is operational.

 Staff members at Madonna are nationally known for their expertise, treatment guidelines and clinical protocols.
 Madonna’s success exceeds all national benchmarks.
 Our patients rank in the top 1% nationally in terms of complexity while discharging more patients back to a community setting compared to national averages.

 This is an exciting and historic opportunity to enhance Omaha’s standing as a prestigious and preferred health care destination.